StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 = Does ATUM Inventory manager for WooCommerce display all product types? =

 ATUM support all types of products available in the Free WooCommerce Plugin.
-We will most likely not support any product types of 3rd parties or premium WooCommerce extensions (apart from the official versions of WooCommerce Subscriptions, WooCommerce Bundles and WooCommerce Bookings).
+We will most likely not support any product types of 3rd parties or premium WooCommerce extensions (apart from the official versions of WooCommerce Subscriptions, WooCommerce Bundles, and WooCommerce Bookings).

 = Does Stock Central support product variations? =